MooSayed1/obsidianRepo/myVault/Git Hub Command.md

 - `git branch -D nameofbranch`: This command is used to force delete the branch with the name "nameofbranch", even if you have made changes in the branch and have not merged them.

 - `git checkout -b nameofbranch`: This command is used to create a new branch with the name "nameofbranch" and switch to it in one step.
+• `git branch -m newName` rename breach you are in it
+• `git merge nameofbranch`  merge master or the brach you are in by the branch you want
 ```
+#